InquireWithin/W10BSRemover/README.md

 Fixes in all cases

-`break %SystemRoot%\System32\Drivers\etc\hosts && ipconfig /flushdns`
+`break>%SystemRoot%\System32\Drivers\etc\hosts && ipconfig /flushdns`

 <2>

-This assumes you have already ran the script

-`findstr /v /c:"microsoft" /c:"office" /c:"live" %SystemRoot%\System32\drivers\etc\hosts > %SystemRoot%\System32\drivers\etc\hosts`
+This assumes you have already ran the script.
+Make sure it's on one line `findstr /v /c:"microsoft" /c:"office" /c:"live" %SystemRoot%\System32\drivers\etc\hosts > %SystemRoot%\System32\drivers\etc\hosts`

 <3>

-This assumes you have NOT ran the script and downloaded everything locally, replace Path\To\File with the location of ms_telemetry_list.txt
+This assumes you have NOT ran the script and downloaded everything locally, replace Path\To\File with the location of ms_telemetry_list.txt.
+Keep this to one line.

 `findstr /v /c:"microsoft" /c:"office" /c:"live" Path\To\File\ms_telemetry_list.txt > Path\To\File\ms_telemetry_list.txt`